ekuiter/PCLocator/README.md

 java -jar PCLocator.jar <file>:<line>
 ```

-Leave off the `<line>` to get a tabular overview of all presence conditions.
+Leave off the `<line>` to get a tabular overview of all presence conditions
+using all parsers.

 #### Configuration space